March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 Whether you are a public utility, independent power producer, generator rebuild facility, or OEM service organization supplying reliability-critical components to large industrial operators, HFW stands ready to improve the reliability of your equipment.

-Contact HFW Industries for Emergency Turbomachinery Repair
+Contact HFW Industries for Turnkey Turbomachinery Repair Solutions

 Need to discuss a component rebuild, coating application, or emergency repair?
 Let's talk.
 Connect with our engineering team today to get a customized solution for your emergency needs.